DouglasUrner/GDP1/units/2/variables/index.md

 * What is the difference between assigning the value 123 to a variable and assigning the value "123" to the variable?
 What is the significance of surrounding the value in quotes?
 * Variables help us to document and organize our code, but even more importantly they allow us to calculate values that we use in our code.
 Can you think of a way to use this to draw a rainbow?
 Once you have an idea, try it out - it is legal to do research.
+* Besides CamelCase what other conventions are used to write variable names?

 ## Submission